HelloZeroNet/Documentation/docs/faq.md

 # Frequently asked questions

-#### Do I need to have open port?
+#### Do I need to have a port opened?

 This is __optional__, you can browse and use ZeroNet sites without an open port.
-If you want to create new site it's highly recommended to have an open port.
+If you want to create a new site it's highly recommended to have an open port.

-At startup ZeroNet tries to open a port for you on your router using [UPnP](https://wikipedia.org/wiki/Universal_Plug_and_Play), if this fail you have to do it manually:
+At startup ZeroNet tries to open a port for you on your router using [UPnP](https://wikipedia.org/wiki/Universal_Plug_and_Play), if this fails you have to do it manually:

-- Try access your router's webui using [http://192.168.1.1](http://192.168.1.1) or [http://192.168.0.1](http://192.168.0.1)
+- Try access your router's web interface using [http://192.168.1.1](http://192.168.1.1) or [http://192.168.0.1](http://192.168.0.1)
-- Look for "enable UPnP support" option then restart ZeroNet.
+- Look for an "Enable UPnP support" or similar option then restart ZeroNet.

-If it's still not works then try to find forward section.
-This is different in every router, here is a tutorial on youtube:
+If it still doesn't work then try to find a 'port forwarding' section.
+This is different in every router.
+[Here is a tutorial on YouTube.](https://www.youtube.com/watch?v=aQXJ7sLSz14) The port to forward is 15441.
-[https://www.youtube.com/watch?v=aQXJ7sLSz14](https://www.youtube.com/watch?v=aQXJ7sLSz14) (you have to forward port 15441)

 ---